dydil/PitikappPluginLibrary/README.md

 It allows the user to select executables to watch.
 The client shows for how much time each process has been running and the user can press on an item to kill the process.

 This section explains how to get there.

+The module is not perfect, it is just mean to demonstrate the possibilities.
+For example if there are multiple instances of a program running, the first one encountered in the process list will be used.

 #### 2.3.1 - PitikappModuleDataInfo